 Anger-related actions can be measured on a continuum of extremes, <—-OK—->, from too little to too much.
-Ideally we want to stay in the mid-range, only going very HI when appropriate, or very LO when necessary.
+Ideally, we want to stay in the mid-range, only going very HI when appropriate, or very LO when suited to a situation.

 ◆ St. Augustine said:

 “Resentment is like taking poison & hoping the other person dies.”

 We’ve all heard over & over that growth & healing cannot occur as long as we hang on to anger & bitterness.
 In the long-run this is true.

 In the short-term what many teachers neglect to tell us is that the process of ‘letting go’ is a path of mourning (ala Kubler-Ross), & that the stages of mourning the lack of a healthy childhood include ANGER.
 (MORE….)

 • Impulsivity: out of control TO in control of it